davidryan59/is-bounded-number/README.md

 - Finite (i.e. not Infinity or NaN)
 - Within a given range (defaulting to +/- 1e15)

+Note that this range has been chosen to be comfortably within Number.MAX_SAFE_INTEGER, which is approx 9e15.

 ## Install
 `npm install is-bounded-number`